 The Company determines whether an obligation is settled if the obligation is replaced by another from the same lender on substantially different terms, or terms of an existing liability are substantially modified, such an exchange or modification is considered as settlement of the original liability.
 As such, conversion of obligations to equity, in accordance with the court-approved Rehab Plan, is considered as full settlement of the obligation as the terms with the same creditor are substantially modified.
-Thus, creditors are now considered as owners of the Company pending actual issuance of the serial redeemable preferred shares.
-As at December 31, 2020 and 2019, deposit for subscription in accordance with the court-approved Rehab Plan amounted to ₱8,710,766,886 and ₱8,711,736,581, respectively (see Note 22).
+Thus, creditors will be considered as owners of the Company upon actual issuance of the serial redeemable preferred shares.
+As at December 31, 2021 and 2020, deposit for subscription in accordance with the court-approved Rehab Plan amounted to ₱8,711,736,581 and ₱8,710,766,886, as at December 31, 2021 and 2020, respectively (see Note 20 and 22).